Alternating Recurrent Dialog Model with Large-scale Pre-trained Language Models: Experiments and Results

+We first test our method on a restaurant search dataset, CamRest676 \citep{DBLP:conf/icml/WenMBY17}.
 Table~\ref{tab:camres} shows all models' results with ground truth belief state or generated belief state.
 We first use ground truth belief state in all methods to evaluate their response generation quality. \modelname{} achieves the best BLEU and Success F1 score.
 We observe that after fine-tuning GPT-2 on the CamRest676, it achieves similar results compared to the previous state-of-the-art method, Sequicity with reinforcement fine-tuning.
 This suggests pre-trained large-scale language model, such as GPT-2, transfers the meaningful representations to help fine-tuning.
 However, without the alternating mechanism, GPT-2 alone does not perform as well as \modelname{} in terms of both BLEU-4 and Success F1, especially in BLEU-4 (improved 19\%).
-Without modeling the speaker role, the model blends two speakers language distribution and ignores the inherent speaker role difference.
+Without the recurrent modeling, the model blends two speakers language distribution and ignores the role difference.
 Moreover, to test if our model preserves its performance with even less training data, we reduce the training data to 50\%, and the performance only drops slightly.
 With half of the training data, our method still performs significantly better than Sequicity.
 This result suggests \modelname{} is robust on low-resource settings due to the advantage of the large-scale pre-training language model.

 We also evaluate all models with generated belief states instead of ground truth belief states.
 Sequicity generates belief tracker results, and its Entity Match rate is 0.927.
 Our model does not have a state tracker, so we write a separate simple regular expression to extract the occurrence of entities that appear in the database to support our model.
 Such state tracker achieves 0.960 in Entity Match rate.
 It suggests that state tracking may be accomplished in more straightforward ways other than training a neural network model on a large set of annotated data.
 With a simple state tracker, our proposed method still performs better than Sequicity, which trains the belief state and the response generation task jointly.